 The United States of America spends a huge amount of money each year on all things that fall under the government’s umbrella.
 Some of the top spenders are:

 - Social work and welfare spending (including Medicare and Medicaid)

 - The Treasury department (which includes interest on the national debt)

 In order to cover all this spending, which far exceeds the federal government’s total revenues each year, the government borrows money from investors.
 Investors buy US securities, effectively lending America the money it needs to cover the difference between its income and expenses.

 This difference is formally known as the “budget deficit.”
 Deficit essentially means “short fall.”
 And for almost every year since 1969, America has reported a spending deficit.
 There were a few years, from 1998-2001, when a surplus was recorded.

 The total amount of money America owes to its lenders constitutes the “national debt”.
-As with all debt, interest is the motivation for lenders to give up their money, and the national debt continues to accrue interest.
+As with all debt, interest is the motivation for lenders to give up their money for a time, and the national debt continues to accrue interest.

 So for the deficit, think of the annual shortfall we have to borrow to get by each year.
 In contrast, the national debt is the accumulation of those shortfalls over the history of our country.